At the Humanitarian Leadership Academy, we are committed to respecting and protecting your privacy.

 Disclosure of information to third parties: course participation

-If you register for the Kaya platform, your chosen name will be visible to all other users of the Kaya platform through the messaging system and any in-course discussions.
-Only those who are taking the same courses as you will be able to see any additional personal details.
+If you register for the Kaya platform, your name will be visible to other users of the Kaya platform through any in-course discussions.
+Only those who are taking the same courses as you will be able to see any personal details.

 As part of a course given by a third party provider, you may be asked to provide personal information about yourself.
 If you provide that information, you agree that we can provide that information to the third party provider to provide the course.